JakDaniels/BlenderScripts/README.md

 L3DT_2_Opensim.sh
 -----------------

-This script converts mesh tiles produced by L3DT into a single mesh that can be imported into OpenSim.
+This script converts mesh tiles produced by L3DT into a single mesh terrain that can be imported into OpenSim.
 It's a shell script that uses Blender to do the hard work and it assumes the following prerequisites:

 You have a directory structure something like this: